researchstudio-sat/webofneeds/documentation/designissues/reputation.md

 * In case of change of reputation provider all transaction data has to be transfered (trustful cooperation between providers)
 * Incompatibility of which reputation providers are accepted by participants of a potential transaction

+=> Simple Decentralized Reputation Service Approach could be a starting point of implementing a first reputation concept but would also need some rework if its later changed to more advanced concepts like a privacy-enhancement (see next).

 ### Privacy-enhanced Decentralized Reputation Service Approach

 The problem with the previous approach is mostly that reputation service providers collect too much private user data and therefore have too much power.
 They must be trusted but cannot be effectively controlled from paying and interacting users.